AutoGIS-2017/final-assignment-Oyelowo/README.md

 **LINKS TO THE VARIOUS DATA USED/NEEDED:**
 -  Travel time matrices and metropo Access grid shapefile: http://blogs.helsinki.fi/accessibility/helsinki-region-travel-time-matrix-2015/

--
+-  shapefiles for the Sea, metro rail line, roads can train rail line(Railway) can be found in my [repository](https://github.com/AutoGIS-2017/final-assignment-Oyelowo/tree/master/data)

 -      extract_prompt(zipped_data_path, filepath, sep=";", file_format=".txt",separate_folders=False):

- This function extracts matrices(files) from the zipped Helsinki Region Travel Time Matrix, according to the specified userinputs(matrix ID) which is the grid YKR_ID.
-It also states if the specified input is not included in the matrices specified by use.
+ _This function extracts matrices(files) from the zipped Helsinki Region Travel Time Matrix, according to the specified userinputs(matrix ID) which is the grid YKR_ID.
+It also states if the specified input is not included in the matrices specified by use. _

- The function has thesame function as the function 'extract'.
-The only difference is that the user is prompted to input the            values which should be separated by comma(,).
+ _The function has the same function as the function 'extract'.
+The only difference is that the user is prompted to input the            values which should be separated by comma(,)._

  -  **_zipped_data_path:_** This is the path to the zipped Helsinki travel time matrices data which should be specified.